Progress report for GNE19-200

 After I collected bees from the farms this summer, I collected pollen from the bodies and legs.
 I put a sample of this pollen on a microscope slide for each bee and am in the process of analyzing these slides to estimate the diversity of pollen species on each bee.
 I hope to then compare this diversity metric with the landscape diversity information to see if the landscape diversity is reflected in the bees’ foraging preferences, as detected by the pollen on the bee.
 I plan to finish analyzing the slides and the landscape data before starting the summer experiment.
 In addition to processing those data, I am also analyzing and writing up the immune function project that I did at ISU last year.
 I am waiting to receive the data from our collaborators at UC Riverside, so I will analyze those data when it is ready.

-April – September 2021: Conduct experiment for Objective 2
+April – December 2021: Conduct experiment for Objective 2.
+Completed.

 In April, I will order commercial Megachile rotundata bees.
 The bees will arrive as pupae and I will keep them in the refrigerator (7oC) until the experiment, the timing of which will depend on the phenology of the wild bumble bees.
 In late April and early May, I will collect bumble bee (Bombus impatiens) queens and rear them in the Adler lab at UMass Amherst.
 Once enough worker bees have emerged (approximately July), I will remove workers for the experiment.
 I will induce emergence of M. rotundata by placing cocoons in an incubator at 27oC, which will induce adult development.
 I will then place M. rotundata individuals in the experiment at the same time as the B. impatiens workers to have both species represented simultaneously, controlling for environment and season.
 I will then perform Objective 2 with both M. rotundata individuals and B. impatiens workers and store their guts in the -80oC freezer to be sequenced.

-October – December 2021: Sequence all samples and start analyses
+January - March 2022: Sequence all samples and start analyses.
+Currently underway.

-After the experiment of Objective 2 is complete, I will extract DNA, prepare the 16S libraries, and sequence ALL the samples from both Objective 1 and 2 at the Genomics Core facility at UMass.
+I am currently working on extracting DNA to prepare the 16S libraries, and sequence ALL the samples from both Objective 1 and 2 at the McFrederick Lab at UC Riverside.

-I will spend the spring analyzing the data from Objectives 1 and 2.
-Both data sets will be submitted for publication.
+I will spend the spring and summer analyzing the data from Objectives 1 and 2.

 Education & Outreach Activities and Participation Summary